The Carleman contraction mapping method for quasilinear elliptic equations with over-determined boundary data: The convergence of the Carleman contraction method

-\end{enumerate} where $C$ is a positive constant depending only on $M$, $F$, $\x_0$, $\Omega$, $\Lambda$, $\beta$ and $d$. \end{theorem}
+\end{enumerate} where $C$ is a positive constant depending only on $M$, $F$, $\x_0$, $\Omega$, $A$, $\beta$ and $d$. \end{Theorem}

-Estimate \eqref{u_star_conve} is interesting in the sense that it guarantees that $\overline u$ is an approximation of $u^*$ as the noise level $\delta$ and the regularization parameter $\epsilon$ tends to $0$.
-See the discussion in the Corollary below.
+Estimate \eqref{u_star_conve} is interesting in the sense that it, together with \eqref{ee}, guarantees that $\overline u$ tends to $u^*$ as the noise level $\delta$ and the regularization parameter $\epsilon$ tends to $0$.
+If $\epsilon = O(\delta^2)$, the convergence rate is Lipschitz.

-\begin{corollary} Estimate \eqref{u_star_conve} affirmatively answers the question how the fixed point of $\Phi$ approximate the true solution $u^*$.
-In fact, when $\lambda$ and $\beta$ are fixed, using \eqref{ee} and \eqref{e_delta} and Remark \ref{rem4}, we obtain the following estimate with respect to the noise level